respnull/petrespling-desktop/README.md

 # petrespling-desktop
-A Respling in your desktop!
+A Respling on your desktop!